People

 Libby Jones

 Libby Jones is the Advisory Teacher for Religious Education in Wrexham, employed by Wrexham County Borough Council.
 She is a Humanities and Religious Education specialist, holding a BA (Hons) in Humanities from Birmingham University, a PGCE in Secondary Religious Education from Coventry University, and an MA in Religion and Education from the University of Wales.
 Libby has over 20 years teaching experience, and for the majority of that time she has taught RE within the Wrexham County Borough.
-Libby is local to North East Wales and supports both local and national interfaith and RE-related groups.
-She is also an active member of national and international organisations concerned with religious education, and currently advises and supports Welsh Government on the development of religious education within the Curriculum for Wales 2022.
+Libby has held key roles in the development of religious education in the Curriculum for Wales and the development of quality assured professional learning opportunities to support teachers and schools.
 Libby has been working at the St Giles’ Centre since its inauguration in 2012.

 Tania ap Siôn